deltacoincore/deltacoincore/README.md

 TODO

 # Other
  **• More info will be added to this readme as it becomes available!
-Thank you for your patience! •**
+Thank you for your patience! •** -Deltacoincore Development Team.